carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 ~~~
 {: .output}

-Finally, we can extract from an specific place from our data:
+Finally, we can extract from a specific place in our data:
 ~~~
 $ musician[1,2]
 ~~~